DoomedPaints/Trident-TopHat/README.md

                14 Corner Panel Clips
                8 Midspan Panel Clips

+               (Would recommend to print these with supports for now until I do designed supports)

                1 Trident TopHat A Hinge Top
                1 Trident TopHat B Hinge Top
                1 Trident TopHat A Hinge Bottom